discordeno/discordeno/website/docs/getting-started.md

 ### Raw REST methods

-While we recommend using `bot.helpers` you might find yourself in a situation where avoiding the transformers and desired proprieties can be beneficial, for that you can use the `bot.rest` methods, in this object there are the same methods from `bot.helpers` but with a more raw return object.
-The return objects will simply be the discord raw response but with the keys being camelCase instead of snake_case.
+While we recommend using `bot.helpers`, you might find yourself in a situation where avoiding the transformers and desired properties can be beneficial.
+For that, you can use the `bot.rest` methods, in this object, there are the same methods from `bot.helpers` but with a more raw return object.
+The return objects will simply be the raw response from Discord, but with the keys being camelCase instead of snake_case.